 Non-conventional movements can also occur and have occurred in the NSW Coalfields as a result of, among other things, anomalous movements.
 The analysis of strains provided in Chapter 4 includes those resulting from both conventional and non-conventional anomalous movements.

 6.7.3.
-Impact Assessments for the Rural Structures
+Comparisons for the Maximum Predicted Subsidence Parameters for the Rural Structures